jhburns/3GCI/Documentation/Hugo.md

 - Hugo also links all the partials together to form a single document from */layouts*
 - It can also be used as a server while in development and nearly instantly rebuild the website.
 See the first *README.me*
 - Hugo inserts the compiled data from the */static* folder
-- It generates new webpages from the */content* folder
+- It generates new webpages from the */content* folder, specifically blogs

 ## Why
 Hugo is very fast and because it generates a static site, there is little overhead compared to a database